Jeeva95/VS_Code_M1/README.md

-This the 'Sentimantal prediction' project
+This is 'Sentimantal prediction' project